tqandrade/snmp-fiberhome/README.md

 ## getBasicOnuInfo()

-**Description:** Searches for a ONU in OLT based on mac address.
+**Description:** Retorns a ONU in OLT based on mac address.
 The ONU must be authorized.
-NOTE: The input parameters `slot` and `pon` are not required, but their use will make the search faster.
+**NOTE:** The input parameters `slot` and `pon` are not required, but the use will make the return faster.
 On success, returns an object containing basic ONU information, otherwise returns `false`.

 **Function signature:**